 Buffer has also broken down the ideal length and frequency for your podcasting:

-4. Have a dedicated landing page for your overall podcast
+4. Have a dedicated landing/website page for your overall podcast

-- The homepage, the RSS feed, and any non-blocked audio files must be exposed to Googlebot; that is, they must not require a login, and must not be protected by robots.txt or <noindex> tags.
+Googlebot must be able to crawl the homepage, the RSS feed, and any non-blocked audio files; they must not require a login, and the page must not block Googlebot via robots.txt or <noindex> tags.

-Here are some great examples of podcast homepage landing pages:
+Here are some great examples of podcast landing pages:

 The Beerist homepage has all of the elements that Google mentions as well in a different format: